Jane Thoy (Reg MBACP; BSc Hons; Dip Counselling)

 • Low self-esteem, low confidence

 • Specialism - Supporting people who have experienced relationship abuse (in childhood as well as adult relationships).
 I can offer survivors of relationship/domestic violence and abuse specialist insight and resources to support recovery from its wide-ranging impact (whether the abusive relationship is recent or historic).
 See "About" on my website for further information.

 Where I Work

 I work Online and by Phone (frequently using Zoom but also Whats App/Skype) as well as home premises in Ilkley.
 The counselling room has its own private access (but no waiting area).
 My premises are on a main bus route, train station is 10-minutes walk and car parking is available 2-mins walk away.
 There are two steps up to the room and a grab-rail is available.

 Training, qualifications & experience

 After an early career in the financial and personnel sector, I changed direction and completed a BSc (Hons) in Applied Psychology followed by several years working with families and children experiencing a wide range of traumas, stresses and relationship problems as well as victims of crime.
-During this time I also developed a passion for supporting people who had experienced, or were living with, relationship abuse (a.k.a. domestic violence and abuse/dv&a), many with complex histories of trauma and abuse as well as multiple emotional and psychological challenges.
+During this time I developed a passion for supporting people who had experienced, or were living with, relationship abuse (a.k.a. domestic violence and abuse/dv&a), many with complex histories of trauma and abuse as well as multiple emotional and psychological challenges.